Coating of glass

 Preparing the coating

 Glass surfaces must be dry and free from grease before coating.
 Wettability measurements can be used to check that the cleaning is thorough and uniform, as a homogenous glass surface has the same water contact angle everywhere.
 Our mobile measuring equipment enables glass surfaces of any size to be tested non-destructively.
 The surface free energy of glass surface and coating should be such that interactions between the phases ensure good wetting and adhesion.
 For this purpose, the glass can be accurately characterized using a contact angle measuring instrument, and the coating using a tensiometer.
 Good wetting can be expected if the surface tension of the coating is less than the surface free energy of the glass.
-The ratio of polar and non-polar (dispersive) interaction fractions of the surface tension of the two phases is decisive for the adhesion of the coating.
+The ratio of polar and non-polar (disperse) interaction parts of the surface tension of the two phases is decisive for the adhesion of the coating.
 The more similar the pro-rata polarities, the better the coating adheres.
 The following process often lends itself to ensuring the quality of glass surfaces during production: Suitable limiting values are first determined in the laboratory using our stationary contact angle measuring instruments, and adherence to these is then checked on site using a mobile unit.

 Assessing the coating